alexissavin/terraform-provider-solidserver/README.md

 ```

 ### IP Address
-IP Address resource allows to assign an IP from the following arguments :
+IP Address resource allows to assign an IP from the following arguments:

 * `space` - (Required) The name of the space into which creating the IP address.
 * `subnet` - (Required) The name of the subnet into which creating the IP address.